yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 ---
 layout: post
-title: Using Keras and Deep Q-Network to Play Flappy Bird
+title: Using Keras and Deep Q-Network to Play FlappyBird
 ---

-A single 200 lines python code to demostrate DQN using Keras
+A single 200 lines of python code to demostrate DQN with Keras

 # Overview

-This project demostrated how to use Deep-Q Learning algorithm with Keras together to play Flappy Bird.
+This project demostrated how to use Deep-Q Learning algorithm with Keras together to play FlappyBird.

 This is my first project in Machine Learning and intented to target new-comers who are interested in Reinforcement Learning.